-4.1 Load balancing: Optimal and the iGreedyLB heuristic
+4.1.
+Load balancing: optimal and the iGreedyLB heuristic

-Let $W_v$ denote the maximum number of requests per unit time that may be serviced by node v- this metric captures the maximum load that can be assigned to a node and will be used for load balancing and congestion avoidance at the caching nodes.
-The ILP model of Sect.
-3.2 can be modified to respect the maximum load of each node with the addition of the following constraint.
+Let $W_v$ denote the maximum number of requests per unit time that may be serviced by node v-this metric captures the maximum load that can be assigned to a node and will be used for load balancing and congestion avoidance at the caching nodes.
+The ILP model of Section 3.2 can be modified to respect the maximum load of each node with the addition of the following constraint:

-$$\sum{j \in leaves(v)} \sum{k \in \mathcal{O}} \lambda_j \cdot p_j(k) \cdot X{j,v}(k) \le W_v \qquad v \in \mathcal{V}$$ (8)
+$$\sum{j \in leaves(v)} \sum{k \in \mathscr{O}} \lambda_j \cdot p_j(k) \cdot X{j,v}(k) \leqslant W_v, \quad v \in \mathscr{V}.$$ (8)

-The resulting new ILP cannot be solved by the exact algorithm of Sect.
-3.2 due to these extra load constraints.
+The resulting new ILP cannot be solved by the exact algorithm of Section 3.2 due to these extra load constraints.

-Similarly, the iGreedy algorithm of Sect.
-3.5 can be augmented to handle load constraints with the addition of few extra steps.
+Similarly, the iGreedy algorithm of Section 3.5 can be augmented to handle load constraints with the addition of few extra steps.
 In brief, the algorithm maintains a load counter for each node and selects node-objects pairs in decreasing order with respect to gain.
-Contrary to the basic iGreedy, the load balancing version of the algorithm, iGreedyLB, considers only feasible node-object pairs when placing objects, i.e., it selects objects that do not violate the load limit of their node if they are selected for placement.
+Contrary to the basic iGreedy, the load balancing version of the algorithm, iGreedyLB, considers only feasible nodeobject pairs when placing objects, i.e., it selects objects that do not violate the load limit of their node if they are selected for placement.
 The new algorithm is based on iGreedy and Greedy.
 Table 3 gives the additional lines of pseudocode for iGreedyLB.
 Lines 5.1, 9.1 and 13.1-13.4 are new and should be added to the pseudocode of Table 1 after lines 5, 9 and 13, while lines 7 and 10 are substitutes for the corresponding lines of Table 1.
 Line 5.1 initializes to zero the load counter for each node.
 Line 7 creates the set $\mathcal{P}$ which comprises the node-object pairs which are eligible for placement; it requires that the new load imposed by a node-object pair does not violate the maximum load of the node.
-The function $load_v(k)$ captures the load that would be imposed on node v if it was to store object k; it is defined in eq.
-(13) in Appendix A. Line 9.1 updates the load of node $v^$ once object $k^$ has been chosen for placement at $v^$ .
-Line 10 updates $\mathcal{P}$ by removing $(v^, k^)$ and all the node-object pairs $(v^, k)$ that become infeasible due to the increment in the load of $v^$ ; this necessitates the update of max-heap $q(v^, \cdot)$ .
-Line 13.1 identifies u, the closest ancestor of $v^$ that caches $k^$ (excluding the origin server).
-The load of this node is reduced because the leaves of $v^$ do not any longer fetch $k^$ from u but from $v^$ (Line 13.2).
-Finally, due to the reduction of $load_u$ some objects that were not cached at u and were previously infeasible due to the load constraint now become feasible and thus are added to $\mathcal{P}$ (Line 13.3) and the corresponding max-heap is re-organized (Line 13.4).
+The function $load{v}(k)$ captures the load that would be imposed on node v if it was to store object k; it is defined